-In order for an LOA to qualify as an approved LOA the following requirements must be met:
+In order for an LOA to qualify as an approved LOA, the following requirements must be met:

-- 1. The request for LOA must be made in writing and include the valid, documented reason for the request. - 2.
+- 1. The request for LOA must be made in writing and include the valid, documented reason for the request, signed and dated by the student. - 2.
 The student must indicate a reasonable expectation of returning to attendance. - 3.
-The institution may not assess the student any additional charges for the student's completion of the prior term's course material upon his/her return. - 4.
-The LOA together with any additional leaves of absence must not exceed a total of 180 days in any 12-month period. - 5.
+The institution may not assess the student any additional charges for the student's completion of the prior term's course material upon their return. - 4.
+The LOA, together with any additional leaves of absence, must not exceed a total of 180 days in any 12-month period. - 5.
 An LOA will not be approved for students in their first semester. - 6.
-A student shall resume attendance at the same point in the academic program that he or she began the LOA.
-If the student returns earlier, the period of the approved LOA does not terminate until the point in the semester that he or she began the LOA. - 7.
+A student shall resume attendance at the same point in the academic program that they began the LOA.
+If the student returns earlier, the period of the approved LOA does not terminate until the point in the semester that they began the - 7.
 The institution must explain to the student the effect that a non-return may have on the student's repayment terms for all Title IV disbursements.